FAJR 07:15 AM

 What kind of response do you get from the Muslim community as someone with Autism?

-Being autistic as a whole can be challenging, however in the Muslim Community it is even harder.
+Being autistic as a whole can be challenging, however in the Muslim Community is even harder.
 This is due to the fact that not many people understand what Autism is and how hidden disabilities can affect people as a whole.
 It is not easy having to mask your disabilities all the time in places you are unfamiliar with.
 Simple things like not being able to eat spicy food, can affect my day!
-This can affect how I cope with my sensory levels, as food is one of the areas within the Autism spectrum.
+This can affect how I cope with my sensory levels as food is one of the areas with the Autism spectrum.

 How does being Autistic affect someone’s mental well-being?